RokLenarcic/clj-rest-client/README.md

 ### defrest options

-The macro support options as varargs key-values.
+The macro supports options as varargs key-values.

-Here's the options with defaults
+Here are the options with their defaults:

 ```clojure
 (defrest {} :param-transform identity :json-responses true :jsonify-bodies :smart :post-process-fn identity)